Strappazzon/GRW-GHOST-Buster/.github/README.md

 * Click the second **Browse...** button to select where Wildlands save games will be backed up to
   * Each backup will be stored inside a `yyyyMMdd HHMM` sub-folder
-  * If you change this folder in the future, the latest and second-to-last backup timestamps will be reset
+  * GHOST Buster will try to detect the latest backup time stamp and display it in the main screen

 * Specify the backup frequency and click the **Start Backup** button.
 To interrupt the process, click **Stop Backup**
   * You can specify a value between 1 and 60